Achy Anna - Just Jill Advice Column, Rambler Cafe Blog

 Dear Just Jill,

 What is happening to me?
 I wake up and can barely get out of bed because my body aches so much.
 Don’t get me started on walking downstairs.
-If my coffee machine wasn’t on my main floor I might never leave my second floor.
-I feel like I am one hundred years old yet I’m only fifty-five!
+If my coffee machine weren’t on my main floor, I might never leave my second floor.
+I feel like I am one hundred years old, yet I’m only fifty-five!

 If I sit too long, getting up is a task in itself.
 After three hours of playing Canasta, I’m embarrassed as I try to get up.
 My body does not want to cooperate.

 Everything aches.
 I want to scream, instead, I moan and groan.
-I wish I could stop the sound effects but they just spill out of my mouth.
-I feel like my body is stuck and I need a few minutes to loosen it.
+I wish I could stop the sound effects, but they just spill out of my mouth.
+I feel like my body is stuck, and I need a few minutes to loosen it up.

 Don’t ask me to pick something up off the ground.
 Bending down is a workout in itself.
 My body just does not want to move that way anymore.
 Again, the sound effects rear their ugly head.